Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals taking place throughout Japan.

 More info: Monster Bash

 Music Circus prides itself on being based in Osaka.
 While everyone else looks to Tokyo, MC is a pioneer in creating a festival that distances itself from the capital.
-Music Circus also wants to create more than just a festival; they want to create an experience.
+MC also wants to create more than just a festival; they want to create an experience.
 Festgoers can enjoy dancing, jetpack flying, Instagram-snapping, and whatever else they want at this two-day beachside dance revolution.
-The first artist to be announced for this year’s event is Yellow Claw.

 Where: Sennan Tarui Southern Beach, Osaka

 Sky Jamboree came about after a chance meeting between producer Katsuro Arimoto and Kemuri frontman and vocalist Fumio Ito.
 Their belief is that music brings everyone together — not a revolutionary concept per se, but they built on it: when everyone enjoys music together in one place, they create peace in the world.
 That’s where the festival’s annual theme, “one pray in Nagasaki” comes in.
 By rocking out alongside friends and enemies, it’s a modern (and very rock’n’roll) way of creating world peace, even if it’s just one corner of Japan for one day of the year.